Setup and Config

-The number of files to consider when performing rename detection during a merge; if not specified, defaults to the value of diff.renameLimit.
+The number of files to consider in the exhaustive portion of rename detection during a merge.
+If not specified, defaults to the value of diff.renameLimit.
 If neither merge.renameLimit nor diff.renameLimit are specified, currently defaults to 7000.
 This setting has no effect if rename detection is turned off.

 Tell Git that canonical representation of files in the repository has changed over time (e.g. earlier commits record text files with CRLF line endings, but recent ones use LF line endings).
 In such a repository, Git can convert the data recorded in commits to a canonical form before performing a merge to reduce unnecessary conflicts.
-For more information, see section "Merging branches with differing checkin/checkout attributes" in gitattributes(5).
+For more information, see section "Merging branches with differing checkin/checkout attributes" in gitattributes.

 Whether to print the diffstat between ORIG_HEAD and the merge result at the end of the merge.
 True by default.

-Controls which merge tool is used by git-mergetool(1).
+Controls which merge tool is used by git-mergetool.
 The list below shows the valid built-in values.
 Any other value is treated as a custom merge tool and requires that a corresponding mergetool.<tool>.cmd variable is defined.

 Controls the amount of output shown by the recursive merge strategy.
 Level 0 outputs nothing except a final error message if conflicts were detected.
 Level 1 outputs only conflicts, 2 outputs conflicts and file changes.
 Level 5 and above outputs debugging information.
 The default is level 2.
 Can be overridden by the

 Defines a human-readable name for a custom low-level merge driver.
-See gitattributes(5) for details.
+See gitattributes for details.

 Defines the command that implements a custom low-level merge driver.
-See gitattributes(5) for details.
+See gitattributes for details.

 Names a low-level merge driver to be used when performing an internal merge between common ancestors.
-See gitattributes(5) for details.
+See gitattributes for details.